 This is known as the shopping area with MBK, Siam Paragon, Siam Center and Central Chitlom.
 It is a great area to stay if you want to do some shopping and has easy access to trains from this location.

 For 3 nights and 2 days in Bangkok, we typically stay in a hotel for short stays in big cities.
 But, if you have a larger group that needs more space or staying for long there are Airbnb options in Bangkok.
-If you want to know which one we stayed at just send me a message here.
+This is the Airbnb that we stayed at in Bangkok when we had a group of 8 people.

 Map of Bangkok 2 Days